 A study of formal and informal assessments used in the field of special education.
 Examination includes the development, implementation, monitoring, and amending of individualized programs for students with mild exceptional needs.
-Field Experience.
-Prerequisites: EDU 181, 282, 382
+Clinical experience.
+Prerequisites: EDU 382

 EDU 484 METHODS OF TEACHING STUDENTS WITH MILD EXCEPTIONAL NEEDS (4 HRS.)